 - Hiring emergency response staff and training staff and volunteer responders.

-- Helping shelters and other animal protection facilities impacted by natural disasters and other emergencies.
+- Helping shelters and other animal protection facilities impacted by disasters and other emergencies.

 - Educating the public about the importance of taking pets with them during disaster evacuations and planning for those evacuations.